bit-apps-pro/bit-assist-wp/readme.txt

 * **Chat Widget Button Visibility:** You have the flexibility to choose whether you want to display the chat widget on mobile devices, desktops, or both.

-* **Widget Customization:** Customize the chat widget to display different chat button based on the device.

-* **Hide Credit:** Bit Assist hides the "by Bit Assist" credit line for a professional chat widget appearance, enhancing engagement and conversions.
-Explore this feature for customization.

 * **WhatsApp Message:** Save time for visitors using Bit Assist's WhatsApp channel and add a preset message to the chat button, allowing quick communication without typing.

 * **WooCommerce Floating Chat Widget Button:** Bit Assist now supports WooCommerce chat button for shipping status and order details.